matthias-bs/SensorTransmitter/README.md

 * Emulation of sensors for testing purposes
 * Emulation of sensors while replacing the data with entirely different sensor values, e.g. using the manufacturer's temperature sensor protocol to display snow depth instead.
+* Repeater (combined with receiver)

 ## Supported Protocols